+Using Sets~1--4, we examine the implication of the mass at zero embedded in the CEV approximations on the volatility smile, and also investigate the arbitrage boundary where negative implied density starts to occur.
+Figure~\ref{fig:demarco} plots the small-strike BS volatility smile for the four parameter sets.
+We compare BS-B, CEV-B, and DMHJ along with the exact volatilities from Tables~\ref{tab:set1}--\ref{tab:set3}.
+The DMHJ asymptotics uses the mass at zero from CEV-B volatility at the origin.
+In all the sets, BS-B diverges to infinity ($\sim O(|\log k|)$) faster than DMHJ ($\sim O(\sqrt{|\log k|})$) as $k\downarrow 0$, indicating arbitrage.
+By contrast, CEV-B converges to DMHJ, indicating a lower degree of arbitrage.
+In near-the-money strike region, CEV-B merges to BS-B instead, while DMHJ diverges at $k=1$.
+Therefore, CEV-B bridges DMHJ in a low strike and BS-B near the money.

+Although the mass at zero implied from Theorem~\ref{th:mass} may not necessarily be accurate, CEV-B is still consistent with DMHJ.
+To demonstrate this point, we also plot the DMHJ asymptotic smile with a more accurately estimated $M_T$ (DMHJ-2).
+For Sets~1 and 2, $M_T$ is estimated from MC.
+For Set~4, $M_T$ is obtained from \citet[Figure~1]{chen2019feeling}.
+For Set~3, we use an upper bound of $M_T$ obtained from Eq.~\eqref{eq:bound} and the option value at $k=0.1$.
+We know that this upper bound is tight because the DMHJ-2 smile passes the exact volatilities at $k=0.1$ and 0.4.
+Because the mass-at-zero obtained from CEV-B may deviate significantly from the true value, DMHJ and DMHJ-2 can be quite different as shown in Figure~\ref{fig:demarco}(c) for Set~3.
+Nevertheless, the CEV-B smile is consistent with that of DMHJ up to the possibly incorrect mass at zero.
+Therefore, we expect CEV-B to exhibit less arbitrage than BS-B.

-For the last experiment, we examine the occurrence of arbitrage under the analytic approximations by explicitly detecting the negative implied PDF.
-The probability density at $k$ is implied from the volatility approximations by the second-order difference equation with small $h$:
+To elaborate this point further, we examine the occurrence of arbitrage under the analytic approximations by explicitly detecting the negative probability density function (PDF).
+The PDF at $k$ is implied from the volatility approximations by the second-order difference equation with small $h$:

-where $C(k)$ is the option price struck at $k$, computed with the equivalent volatility at $k$.
+where $C(k)$ is the price of the option struck at $k$, computed using the equivalent volatility at $k$.
 We compare the degree of arbitrage by locating the arbitrage boundary.
 Given that the analytic approximations exhibit arbitrage at a low strike, the location of the arbitrage boundary is defined as the first $k$ value having a negative implied PDF when $k$ decreases from one to zero.
-Since the difference equation is also understood as the premium of the option butterfly, options market makers can trade options above the boundary without the concern of being arbitraged if they use the analytic approximations of the SABR model.
-Therefore, the lower the arbitrage boundary location is, the better the analytic approximation is.
+Since the difference equation can also be understood as the premium of the option butterfly, options market makers can trade options above the boundary without being arbitraged against if they use the analytic approximations of the SABR model.
+Therefore, the lower the arbitrage boundary is, the better the analytic approximation is.